 Help for Addiction to Scopolamine or Other Substances

-In Fort Lauderdale and West Palm Beach, Florida, Serenity House Detox provides two locations for accredited medically supervised detox care.
-At Serenity House Detox you get the help you need to overcome your substance abuse through quality scopolamine, alcohol, cocaine, opioid, meth or Xanax addiction treatment program.
+In Fort Lauderdale and Jupiter, Florida, Serenity House Detox & Recovery provides two locations for accredited medically supervised detox care.
+At Serenity House Detox & Recovery you get the help you need to overcome your substance abuse through quality scopolamine, alcohol, cocaine, opioid, meth or Xanax addiction treatment program.

 Through supervised detox, you gain safety and comfort for your easiest possible withdrawal.
-Detox services at Serenity House Detox include:
+Detox services at Serenity House Detox & Recovery include:

 - Dual diagnosis treatment